Easiest Bank Accounts to Open Online in the US: 2023

 UFB Direct is a division of Axos Bank, and like Axos, it doesn’t offer checking accounts.
 But it does provide competitive savings and money market accounts, with some of the highest savings yields in the country.

-UFB Direct is fully online, but it offers 24/7 customer support, so you have full access to representatives when you need assistance with your accounts.
+UFB Direct is an online bank, but it offers 24/7 customer support, so you have full access to representatives when you need assistance with your accounts.

 How to Open an Account Online:

-You can open a UFB Direct account in a few minutes.
-Applicants must be at least 18 years old.
+You can open a UFB Direct account if you’re at least 18 years old.
 To get started, you’ll need to provide your name, date of birth, address, contact information, and Social Security Number.
+When I opened my UFB Direct account, the whole process took less than 15 minutes.

-Simply choose the account you want to open and complete the online application.
-You can also submit questions to UFB Direct’s team through a contact form before committing to an account.
+I chose the account I wanted to open and completed the online application.
+While the process was straightforward and I didn’t end up needing help, there was an option to submit questions to UFB Direct’s team through a contact form before committing to an account.

 Chime is one of the easiest bank accounts to open online and enjoy the benefits of online banking.

-For example, customers can open a checking or savings account at Chime Bank, but you must open a checking account to get the savings account.
+Customers can open a checking or savings account with Chime Bank, but you must open a checking account to be eligible for a savings account.

 Chime Bank doesn’t charge monthly maintenance or overdraft fees, and it has a network of over 60,000 fee-free ATMs.
 In addition, if you set up direct deposit with Chime, you’ll get early access to your paycheck (two days early), and there are no foreign transaction fees.

-Chime offers two unique and optional features that make saving even easier, too:
+Chime offers two unique and optional features that make saving easier, too:

 • Automatic Savings: Chime will round up your purchases made with your Chime debit card to the nearest dollar.
 Then, they will transfer the difference to your savings account for easy savings.